YourRoots by Genomelink

 Children(s): Hans Eberhardt

-The story of Agnes Wagner began in 1605 in Simmozheim (OA Calw, Württemberg), Baden Wurttemberg, Allemagne.
+In 1605, Agnes Wagner entered the world in Simmozheim (OA Calw, Württemberg), Baden Wurttemberg, Allemagne, born to Jacob Wagner And Barbara Holzlin.
 Agnes Wagner married Hans Georg Eberhardt, and had children including Hans Wendelin Eberhardt.
 Agnes Wagner passed away in 1679 in Enzberg, Enzkreis, Baden-Württemberg, Germany.

 Find more search results for Agnes Wagner